Badoc Basilica: Virgen Milagrosa

 As a Marian shrine, the church houses the statue of the miraculous Virgin Mary, the Virgen Milagrosa.
 The story traces the life-size statue back to Nagasaki in Japan.
-It is said to have been sent floating the sea in a wooden box by Christians in Japan who were operating in secret because of the persecution during the Tokugawa Bakufu, along with a miraculous statue of Christ of the Black Nazarene.
+It is said to have been sent floating the sea in a wooden box by Christians in Japan who were operating in secret because of the persecution during the Tokugawa shogunate, along with a miraculous statue of Christ of the Black Nazarene.
 It escaped the destruction of churches in Nagasaki in 1614 on the Bakufu's orders, making it one of three religious statues that survived the destruction.

-The statues came ashore in 1620 at Paguetpet on the border between Sinait and Badoc..
+The statues came ashore in 1620 at Paguetpet on the border between Sinait and Badoc.
 The statue of Mary came to Badoc, the statue of Christ to Sinait.
-The statue of the Virgin Mary was canonically crowned in May 31, 2018.
+The statue of the Virgin Mary was canonically crowned on May 31, 2018.

-Fr.
-Sonny Umali de Armas of Santo Stefano al Monte Celio received from Laoag Bishop Renato Pine Mayugba and Fr.
-Freddie Astudillo, rector of the Minor Basilica of Badoc, a three-foot replica of the 400-year-old image of La Virgen Milagrosa de Badoc.
-Apo Badoc was also brought to Heilbronn, Rome, Copenhagen and finally to Milan on February 11, 2024.
-The Apo Badoc devotion is also observed in Santa Pudenziana and San Gabriele Arcangelo all'Acqua Traversa, Rome (2019) and in the Roman Catholic Diocese of Rottenburg-Stuttgart in Heilbronn.